Home Federal Crimes Credit Card Fraud

 Protect Yourself and Call Us Today

 No matter the details of your case, you need an experienced Los Angeles credit card fraud attorney to represent you.
-We at Werksman Jackson & Quinn LLP have the expertise you need to get the outcome you want.
+We at Werksman Jackson & Quinn LLP have the experience you need to get the outcome you want.
 A public defender simply cannot give you the aggressive kind of defense that we offer.
-Call a top defense lawyer with Werksman Jackson & Quinn LLP at (213) 688-0460 to set up a free consultation as soon as possible.
+Call a top Los Angeles criminal defense defense lawyer with Werksman Jackson & Quinn LLP at (213) 688-0460 to set up a free consultation as soon as possible.

 Additional Information